Every Rob Zombie Film, Ranked From Worst To Best

 Even though he’s got the kind of musical career that most metal stars would sell their souls to Satan to get, Rob Zombie is to some best known as a pioneering horror director.
 Bringing together retro grit and unpredictable savagery, Rob’s films surprised and horrified an entire generation, kickstarting a wave of remakes and imitations that your average movie exec never could have predicted.
 Without Zombie, it’s safe to say the new versions of Dawn Of The Dead, The Texas Chainsaw Massacre, and The Hills Have Eyes would’ve never gotten made.

-Last night saw the limited theatrical release of 3 From Hell, Rob’s third movie about the murderous Firefly Family.
-With the film fresh in our minds, we decided to do a definitive ranking of the Zombie’s entire directorial catalog.
+Last year saw the release of 3 From Hell, Rob’s third movie about the murderous Firefly Family.
+But where does it fit into the Z Man’s canon?
+We decided to do a definitive ranking of the Zombie’s entire directorial catalog.
 Just a warning: spoilers ahead.

 8. Halloween (2007)